• Home

 Published papers:

-1. Denis Mihaela Panaitescu, Violeta Melinte, Adriana Nicoleta Frone, Cristian Andi Nicolae, Augusta Raluca Gabor, Luiza Capra, Influence of biobased polyurethane structure on thermal and mechanical properties of poly(3- hydroxybutyrate-co-3-hydroxyvalerate) – polyurethane blends, Journal of polymers and the environment 2022, accepted for publication.
+1. Denis Mihaela Panaitescu, Violeta Melinte, Adriana Nicoleta Frone, Cristian Andi Nicolae, Augusta Raluca Gabor, Luiza Capra, Influence of biobased polyurethane structure on thermal and mechanical properties of poly(3- hydroxybutyrate-co-3-hydroxyvalerate) – polyurethane blends, Journal of polymers and the environment 2022, 31, 1584–1597 (2023).

 Communications: